 - Read and follow the manufacturer’s operating instructions.

-- Don’t run the washer or dryer when you aren’t home or when you are sleeping.
+- Don’t run the dryer when you aren’t home or when you are sleeping.

 - Keep the entire area clean and free of clutter, boxes and other materials.